 God gives us a number of reminders and prods to help us see the urgency of practicing our priorities and plans.

 He tells us to count our days—to recognize how short life is and how precious every day is.
 That should lead us to make full use of our time.
-The apostle Paul encouraged us to “walk circumspectly, not as fools but as wise, redeeming the time, because the days are evil” (Ephesians 5:15-16).
+The apostle Paul encouraged us to “walk circumspectly, not as fools but as wise, redeeming the time, because the days are evil” (Ephesians 5:15-16; see our Daily Bible Verse Blog post “Redeeming the Time”).

 God wants us to recognize that every minute counts and should be used in a godly way.
 God is diligent, and He wants us to learn diligence (see “Diligence: Why Does God Prize It?”) and avoid laziness (Proverbs 12:24, 27; 13:4).